Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-06-20-on-social-class-and-sharing-the-bathwater.md

 ---
 layout: post
-title: 'On Social Class and Sharing The Bathwater'
+title: "On Social Class and Sharing The Bathwater"
 date: 20-Jun-2013
 categories: tbd
 ---